About

 John D. Fixx, Head of School

-John received his BA in English and American Literature from Wesleyan University and his MBA, with a concentration in non-profit organizations, from the University of Connecticut.
-During his three decades in independent schools, he has also served as Director of Admission and Financial Aid at Westminster School (Simsbury, CT) and Bancroft School (Worcester, MA) and as Director of Admission and External Affairs at the Hoosac School (Hoosick, NY).
-He has served as Trustee and Chair for the Connecticut Association of Independent Schools and as Chair of the Board of Directors of the New Haven Ballet.
+John earned his BA in English and American Literature from Wesleyan University.
+He has an MBA, focusing on non-profit organizations, from the University of Connecticut.
+Over his three decades in independent schools, he has been Director of Admission and Financial Aid at Westminster School (Simsbury, CT) and Bancroft School (Worcester, MA).
+He also served as Director of Admission and External Affairs at Hoosac School (Hoosick, NY).
+Additionally, he has been a Trustee and Chair for the Connecticut Association of Independent Schools and Chair of the Board of Directors for the New Haven Ballet.

-In addition to serving as Head of School, John coaches The Country School's highly competitive interscholastic cross country team and the popular intramural running program for younger athletes, the Flying Owlets.
-In 2016, John became a published author, writing The Curious Guide to Things That Aren't, a children's book based on a few short chapters initially started by his late father, the author Jim Fixx, when John was a young child.
+As Head of School, John coaches The Country School's competitive interscholastic cross country team and the popular intramural running program for younger athletes, the Flying Owlets.
+In 2016, he published a children's book, The Curious Guide to Things That Aren't.
+This book is based on short chapters his late father, author Jim Fixx, started when John was a child.
 John lives in Madison with his wife, Liza.

 • Photo of Karen Cunningham